cs2113-s25/cs2113-s25.github.io/syllabus.md

 Students are expected to treat each other, the TAs, and the instructor professionally both in-person and in online communications and work.
 If unprofessional behavior is observed, a student will first receive a warning.
 Afterwards, their final grade in the course may be reduced up to 5% (as a loss of the participation points this semester) for additional acts of unprofessionalism.
 Unprofessionalism covers activities (or lack thereof) on the group project this semester (see below).

+Knowingly asking the professor to violate or go against policies set in this syllabus will count as unprofessional behavior.

 ## Course Policies